ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 - `format` set to `log` means that `data` must be a string.

 - `compression` can optionally be set to `gzip`.

+Each file's extension will be set to the literal value of `format`, but you can optionally override it by setting `customSuffix`.

 # connections/_iceberg.md